To be honest, people don’t usually ask me this.

 - Environmental risks.
 These are things like home hazards (e.g. loose throw rugs), outside hazards (e.g. icy sidewalks), or risky footwear (e.g. high heels).
 This category can also include improper use of a walker, cane, or other assistive device.

 - Triggers: These are the sudden or occasional events that cause a challenge to balance or strength.
-They can be things like a strong dog pulling on the leash, or even health-related events like a moment of low blood sugar (hypoglycemia) in a person with diabetes.
+They can be things like a strong dog pulling on a leash, or even health-related events like a moment of low blood sugar (hypoglycemia) in a person with diabetes.

 Example: Why is Mr. Jones falling?